-The Dalhousie Environmental Health and Safety Committee recognizes significant accomplishments in campus environmental health and safety by presenting an annual award.
-In recognizing such accomplishments, the Committee hopes to underscore the importance of campus health and safety express the appreciation of the University community for the work of individuals and units.
+The Environmental Health and Safety (EH&S) Office recognizes significant accomplishments in campus environmental health and safety by presenting an annual award.
+In recognizing such accomplishments, we hope to underscore the importance of campus health and safety express the appreciation of the university community for the work of individuals and units.

 Who is eligible for an award?

 Any individual or group who has undertaken any activity that makes Dalhousie University a safer place in which to live, play, work or study;

 - improves safety for university activities which take place off-campus; and/or

 - integrates health and safety into teaching or research activities.

 What form will the award take?